 No one sees a car wreck coming.
 Unfortunately, thousands of accidents happen on U.S. roads every day.
-If you are involved in a car accident, one of the most immediate concerns you will have is who is at fault.
+If you are involved in a car accident, one of your most immediate concerns is who is at fault.
 Accident laws in Pennsylvania can be confusing.

 If you are involved in a car accident that is not your fault, you may be eligible for financial restitution for the resulting damages – but how is fault determined during a Pennsylvanian car accident case?